snsd2912/ltm/README.md

-# ltm
----
-GET TIME TABLE FROM qldt.ptit.edu.vn
+# GET TIME TABLE FROM qldt.ptit.edu.vn
 ---
 In case, you already have username and password in order to log in to an account